 - Find out more from employees.
 Some of them, or all of them if the business is small enough!
 Ask about their day to day work, their role, how they work, what their customers say (good and bad), their view of how to improve, what works really well, what customers like.

 - Make sure plans are in place.
 If not already in place, you’ll need a route map for where the business wants to go.
+Understand the company’s vision and strategy first so that you can get behind it and link your plans to this.
 Once you have a business plan, then you can put together a sales and marketing strategy and tactical plan.
-If a business plan already exists, review it, the objectives, products, customers, and business drivers.
-If a sales/marketing plan already exists, again, worth reviewing this and understanding what’s happened, will happen, metrics, expectations, and check the resources are there to deliver.
+If one or both exist, review them.
 Both the business and marketing plans might be excellent, so don’t change just for change sake or because you feel you need to prove something in a new job.

 - Review your budget.
 And make sure you get a good understanding and control of it.
 Identify any ‘quick wins’ where it looks as if money is leaking out and you could cut back without any impact on the company.

 - Use processes and technology to make your life easier.
 These can include: CRM systems, guidelines, ways of working, templates, reporting software, e-marketing tools, protocols, regular meetings, anything which will take the burden out of what you and the team do.
 This will ‘release’ time and resource to enable your team to deliver a more bespoke service.

 - Agree with the team “standards of service” and how you deliver excellence.
 My experience has been that marketing teams can be criticised for not delivering, not demonstrating return on investment, not producing qualified leads, and so on.
 So agreeing standards of services and speaking to team leaders about what these are can do wonders for motivation.